DAR, founded in 1890 and headquartered in Washington, D.C., is a

 Drowning Creek Webmaster

-the NSDAR, the state organization, or individual DAR chapters.
+responsibility of the NSDAR, the state organizations, or